LagradOst/CloudStream-3/README.md

 + **AdFree**, No ads whatsoever
 + No tracking/analytics
 + Bookmarks
-+ Download and stream movies, tv-shows and anime
++ Download and stream hentai
 + Chromecast

 **SCREENSHOTS:**